koitsu/tcecosystem-guide/content/thorchain/loan-status.md

 ## rune.tools

-1. Visit the [rune.tools Lending app]
+1. Visit the [rune.tools Lending Position app]
 1. Select the collateral asset type (BTC or ETH)
 1. Enter your loan address.
 This is the wallet address with which you provided collateral.
 Ex: if you opened a loan using BTC, this would be your Bitcoin address

 You will be shown your current debt and current collateral amounts.

-If your current debt is a negative amount, then your address has a loan credit.
+If your current debt is shown as $0.00 then your loan has been paid off in full (or has a loan credit).

 ## RuneScan